-The biggest challenge of the Dutch tech industry is the lack of programmers and developers.
-Numbers show that an increase of 54 000 programmers and developers are needed by the year 2022.
+The biggest challenge of the Swedish tech industry is the lack of programmers and developers.
+Numbers show us that an increase of 70 000 programmers and developers wil be needed by the year 2022.
 And that is just two years away.
 More coding schools like the one at Epicenter Campus, could be part of the solution.

 The tech industry has a responsibility and must do more in order to help young people become successful in the field.
-That is why School of Applied Technology, in 2019 started a unique accelerated career program in collaboration with School of Epicenter in Stockholm.
-As a result, the Swedish tech industry gained over 100+ new developers last year.
+That is why Epicenter Campus, in 2019 started a unique coding school in collaboration with SALT School of Applied Technology.
+As a result, the Swedish tech industry gained over 90 new developers last year.
 Christian Kaunissaar, CTO at Flowbox says: